MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/11/devtools.md

 ---
 # What's New in DevTools (Microsoft Edge 96)

 The following sections list the announcements from the Microsoft Edge DevTools team.
 To try the latest features of DevTools and the Microsoft Edge DevTools extension for Visual Studio Code, read these announcements.

-To stay up to date with the latest and greatest features in your developer tools, download the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download) and [follow the Microsoft Edge DevTools team on Twitter](https://twitter.com/EdgeDevTools).
+To stay up to date with the latest and greatest features in your developer tools, download the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download).
 If you are on Windows, Linux, or macOS, consider using the Canary preview channel of Microsoft Edge as your default development browser.
 The preview channels give you access to the latest features of Microsoft Edge DevTools.

+For the latest announcements, [follow the Microsoft Edge DevTools team on Twitter](https://twitter.com/EdgeDevTools).
+To report a problem with DevTools or ask for a new feature, check out the [MicrosoftEdge > DevTools](https://github.com/MicrosoftEdge/DevTools) repo.

 <!-- ====================================================================== -->